Digits-Partners/Articles/README.md

 The forget gate G<sub>f</sub>, allows to store in the old memory cell value c<sup>\<t-1\></sup>.
 By construction the LSTM is more complex/flexible than GRUs, but they require more ressources to train the model parameters.

 ## Bidirectional recursive neural networks (BRNN)
-The main benefit from BRNNs is that for a given time step t, it captures information from earlier and later sequences, coming before and after t.
+The main benefit from BRNNs is that for a given time step t, it captures information from earlier and later sequences, ie sequences placed before and after t.

 The BRNN is defined by an acyclic graph, where given an input sequence X<sup>\<1\></sup> to X<sup>\<T<sub>x</sub>\></sup>, the neural networks runs the forward propagation through two levels of activation:
 1. A forward sequence of activation values starting from fwd_a<sup>\<1\></sup> to fwd_a<sup>\<T<sub>x</sub>\></sup>